andrei-tatar/node-red-contrib-smartnora/doc/nodes/common.md

   - `None` - no secondary verification used;
   - `Acknowledge` - Google Assistant will ask for confirmation when a command is invoked, preventing accidental command execution
   - `Pin` - Google Assistant will ask for a pin code when a command is invoked, preventing unauthorized access
+- `Topic` Attaches the string value as a `topic` property to any outgoing message from the node